CSCfi/csc-env-eff/slides/07_allas.md

 # Allas – object storage: what it is for?

-*  Allas is new storage service for all computing and cloud services
+*  Allas is a new storage service for all computing and cloud services
 *  CEPH based object storage
 *  Meant for data during project lifetime
 *  Default quota 10 TB / Project.
 *  Possible to upload data from personal laptops or organizational storage systems into Allas
 *  Clients available in Puhti and Mahti
 *  Data can also be shared via Internet